 Introduction to Linux System Commands

-Linux is an open source operating system which was developed by Linus Torvalds.
-Being an open source operating system the source code can be modified by different users and variations for this code can be created.
-These different variations are known as distributions and they can be used in different computers and other devices.
+Linux is an open-source operating system which was developed by Linus Torvalds.
+Being an open-source operating system, the source code can be modified by different users and variations for this code can be created.
+These different variations are known as distributions, and they can be used on different computers and other devices.
 All versions of Linux manage hardware, their resources and also help in launching different applications.
 A distribution of Linux mainly consists of a kernel, system utilities, programs and tools which can be used for downloading and installing different software updates.

 Basic Linux System Commands

-Following are the very basic Linux System commands which are similar to UNIX and which can be used to run the OS.
+Following are the very basic commands which are similar to UNIX and which can be used to run the OS.

-3. cd: This command of Linux system is used to go to a particular directory.
-Let’s say that you are in the home Folder and maybe you would like to go to some project folder.
+3. cd: This command of the Linux system is used to go to a particular directory.
+Let’s say that you are in the Home Folder, and maybe you would like to go to some project folder.
 You can just write the cd ‘project name’.
-You will be taken to that folder and you can view the files and directories present in this folder.
+You will be taken to that folder, and you can view the files and directories present in this folder.